Coupled Requirements-driven Testing of CPS: From Simulation To Reality: Background Motivating Example

 $\bullet$ \textbf{CPS-Testing:} In the context of CPS, a wide variety of testing and validation approaches exist to validate the behavior of sUAS before field deployments.
 Techniques range from assessing the accuracy of onboard AI models, to applying software testing techniques such as Fuzzy and Metamorphic testing \cite{chen2018metamorphic}, to automatically generate new diverse test cases.
 However, most of these approaches have only focused on validating certain aspects of the SuT, often employed in isolation, focusing on individual subsystems or components, rather than the entire deployable sUAS.
 For instance, consider an autonomous sUAS designed for wildfire monitoring and surveillance.
 In such scenarios, a sUAS's obstacle avoidance system must swiftly navigate around unpredictable obstacles in the air, while its imaging system must keep a steady focus on hotspots, despite the sUAS' movements.
-Furthermore, environmental factors such as hard-to-predict wind gusts must be considered.
 Besides individual functionality, all components of the system need to operate flawlessly in unison, which is often left untested by standard testing procedures.